nabakrishna/privacam/README.md

 ## Customization Notes

 By default, the system targets COCO classes for Bottles (39), Cell Phones (67), and Books (73 - used as a proxy for documents/paper).
 If you want to detect different items, just update the `SENSITIVE_CLASS_IDS` in `config.py`.

-If the camera is struggling to detect items extremely close to the lens (like a piece of paper filling the whole screen), try lowering `DETECTION_CONFIDENCE` in the config file.